mccright/rand-notes/Commercial_Surveillance_Notes.md

 ### Rough, unfinished, work notes on this topic

 For years I have been reading about how Internet enabled activities have evolved into a complex global *organism* that closely monitors, observes, analyzes, and monitizes our behaviors.
 Those practices have enabled parallel *analysis* and *prediction* industries that "*add value*" to surveillance data.
+Law enforcement organizations increrasingly consume a range of survelliance data across their operations.
+Government organizations also [seem to invest increasing energy (*and money*) in a broad spectrum of digital data collection](https://www2.deloitte.com/content/dam/insights/articles/in176014%5Fcgi%5Fdigital-citizen-survey/DI%5FDigital-citizen-global.pdf).
+One facet of that activity is aimed at [establishing digital-identity systems](https://www.institute.global/insights/tech-and-digitalisation/ten-actions-countries-should-take-to-create-digital-identity-ecosystem) (*with an emphasis on smartphone integration*) to help -- among other things -- identify and *index* our activities...

 I agree with Geoffrey A. Fowler that there are many reasons that we need to keep asking ourselves not only ["*what I can get out of any given technology*" but "*what that technology gets from me*."](https://www.washingtonpost.com/technology/2019/12/31/how-we-survive-surveillance-apocalypse/)

 * Where are you? / Where where you? / Where have you been? / ...and when?